 But, just because you weren’t the one for this guy, that doesn’t mean you aren’t the one for someone else.
 For one reason or another, he just didn’t see it moving forward.
 That doesn’t mean there is anything wrong with you, or that you said or did something bad or wrong.
 It was just wrong for him.
 One of these times, you won’t be wrong for someone else.

-6 Potential Reasons you Might be Attracting Damaged Men (or Women)
+5 Potential Reasons you Might be Attracting Damaged Men (or Women)

 In my opinion, people with low self-esteem, who don’t think they can attract someone better than a person exhibiting these bad behaviors tend to go after damaged men (or women.)

 Some people can’t stand not being in a relationship.
 They view being single as lonely and sad.
-(Which is my theory for people who rush into second marriages).
+(Which is why people rush into second marriages).
 And so, they settle for someone they know isn’t right, because in their mind, it’s better than not having someone.

 Here’s an example.
 A person’s father cheated on their mom and they knew it growing up but no one talked about it.
 Then let’s say they married a man who cheated and they got divorced.
 Now, they get into relationships with guys who cheat, because that’s all they know.
-There is a subconscious comfort in the familiarity and they don’t realize that they need to break this awful pattern and attract a different kind of man.
+There is a subconscious comfort in the familiarity and they don’t realize that they need to break this awful pattern and attract a different kind of person.

 A lack of self-love almost always leads to people dating men (or women) who aren’t right for them.
 Maybe they are even punishing themselves by going after people who don’t treat them well or make them happy.

 People who don’t want to be in a relationship will often go after men (or women) they know they aren’t ending up with because it’s safe.
-Maybe they get involved with someone who is much younger or much older, or someone just out of a long-term relationship, or someone of a different cultural background, because it’s safe.
+Maybe they get involved with someone who is much younger or much older, or someone just out of a long-term relationship because subconsciously they know the person won’t commit.
 Or, they attract a big drinker, and they continue to date him for a long time because in their mind, they are saying “this guy is great to date, but I would never marry someone who drinks this much.”
 So, if there’s no way it’s going to turn into a marriage, and in their mind, they don’t want marriage, that works out perfectly.